big-meel/big-meel/README.md

 I'm Jameel Tomlinson, a Software Developer  always on the hunt for fun and interesting technologies to work with/on.

-- 🔭 I’m currently working on completing my Back End Roadmap :desktop_computer: :keyboard:
+- 🔭 I’m currently working on completing my Linux Foundation Certification :desktop_computer: :keyboard:

 - 🌱 I’m currently learning how to leverage Microservices, Desktop Development and what can I REALLY do with .NET Core :computer: